PalugaAlexandru/portofoliu-palugaalexandru/README.md

 ---

-## 🧠 În prezent
+## 🧠 Currently

-📚 Învăț activ React și îmi extind cunoștințele de JavaScript prin proiecte practice.
+📚 I’m actively learning JavaScript and React, while continuing to grow my skills in Front-End Development with WordPress.
-🎯 Focus pe Front-End Development + aplicații mobile.
+📱 I’m also exploring mobile app development for both Android and iOS platforms.

 ---